Kosovare Asllani: International career

 Dennerby recalled Asllani to the national squad for the 2012 London Olympics.

 Asllani played for Sweden at the 2016 Summer Olympics, where the team won a silver medal.
 She failed to score a single goal during the tournament, despite playing in all six of Sweden's games.
 She scored in the penalty shootout against the United States in the quarterfinals, in which Sweden won the shootout 4–3 after being tied 1–1 during extra time.
 She again stepped up to take a penalty against Brazil in the semi final, but her weak effort was saved.

 She scored in the 5–1 and 2-0 wins over Thailand and Chile at the 2019 World Cup respectively.

 In 2021, Asllani was selected for the Sweden squad at the 2021 Summer Olympics.
 Like in 2016, her only goal was a penalty, this time in the quarter final vs Japan.
 She took a crucial penalty in the final against Canada, but missed the target from twelve yards, as Sweden lost the shootout, and once again had to settle for silver medals.

 On 13 June 2023, she was included in the 23-player squad for the 2023 World Cup.
 She made the final goal in Sweden's match against Australia on 19 August 2023.
 Sweden won and secured the bronze medals for the team.

 Personal life

-Asllani is an ethnic Albanian from Koshutovë, Kosovo.
-Her parents moved to Sweden where she was born.
-Asllani has a tattoo of a black double-headed eagle, symbolising Albania, on her ankle.
+Asllani was born in Sweden to ethnic Albanian parents from Koshutovë, Kosovo.
+She has a tattoo of a black double-headed eagle, symbolising Albania, on her ankle.
 She also has the words "Stay Strong" tattooed on the inside of her right biceps.